-As we visited in our blog last week, keeping your brain active is essential in the fight against dementia, but learning how to play musical instruments will also help to improve your time management and organisational skills – not to mention your hand-eye coordination!
+In general, keeping your brain active is hugely helpful in the fight against dementia.
+But finding an instrument to learn at 50 or later will also help to improve your time management and organisational skills.

-The guitar, alongside the drums, is often considered to be the “coolest” musical instrument to play.
-There are plenty of options available too, including electric, acoustic, classical and bass guitars all providing different tunes and styles, depending on the type of music you like!
+The guitar is often considered to be the “coolest” musical instrument to learn.
+There are plenty of options available too: from electric to acoustic, classical to bass, all provide different sounds and styles.

-The guitar will also boost your memory and attention span as there are so many different chords and songs for you to master.
-Again, a memory boost will help in the battle against dementia.
-You’ll also become a great multitasker, as Liberty Park Music explain you’ll be able to:
+In addition, the guitar will boost your attention span and sharpen your memory.
+You’ll also become a great multitasker, as Liberty Park Music explains, you’ll be able to:

 - Read guitar tabs and scores.